NyteshadeXT/PF2e-Core-Vault/3-Rules/Effects/Feat_Feature Effects/Effect_ Guide the Timeline.md

 Granted by [[Feats/Guide the Timeline|Guide the Timeline]]

-Choose an ally or a foe.
-If you choose an ally, the next time within the next round that ally makes an attack roll or skill check, they roll it twice and take the higher result.
-If you choose a foe, the next time within the next round that foe makes an attack roll or skill check, they must roll twice and take the lower result.
+If you are an ally, the next time you make an attack roll or skill check, roll it twice and take the higher result.
+If you are a foe, the next time you make an attack roll or skill check, you must roll twice and take the lower result.

 *Source: Pathfinder Dark Archive*
 *OGL*